privacy-tech-lab/cross-device-tracking/README.md

 The files in the data directory have the following format:

 * Browsing_Histories_Anonymous: The columns of each file in the directory contain: IP Address, Browser Vendor, Date, Time, Time Zone, Browser Tab ID, Referrer URL, URL/App Package ID, URL Title, 3rd Party Tracker/SDKs.
 The URLS are separated into [subdomain, second level domain, top domain, path].
 Examples are [mobile, nytimes, com, N/A], [en, wikipedia, org, /wiki/Data_analysis], or [uah.facilities, columbia, edu, N/A].
 Similarly, app package IDs are separated into their individual parts.
 Examples are [com, google, android, wearable, app], [com, snapchat, android], or [com, groupon].
-Each part of an URL and a package ID is hashed using SHA 256.
+Each part of an URL and a package ID is hashed.
 IP addresses and URL titles are also hashed.
 * fingerprint_anonymous.csv, questionnaire_anonymous.csv, study_participant_list_anonymous.xlsx: The column titles in the files explain which data is contained in the columns.

 ## 4. Collecting New Data